Learning outcomes of the course unit

 During the lessons, which will be done using power point projections, overheads

 and blackboard, the different aspects of foods and of their production will be

 presented and , with a particular emphasis on the chemical and physical

 Assessment methods and criteria

 Final examination will be written.
-The written examination will contain open
+The written examination will contain multiple choice

 questions on the main course topics, both on the aspects of the most important